 Community Encroachment Area Development Check Sheet (FTP) - use for development in the Community Encroachment Area for TYPE/AREA 1A, 1B, 3A, & 3B

-If your project involves unique circumstances not covered by the types of development listed, contact the Floodplain Administrator at 704-432-7246 or email
+If your project involves unique circumstances not covered by the types of development listed on the application, contact the Floodplain Administrator at 704-432-7246 or email

 Final Construction Plans or Sketches - For development anywhere in a floodplain submit one set of final construction plans or sketches showing all proposed work as indicated on the check sheet.